oscar-vbl/Lattice-QFT-Quantum-Simulation/README.md

 This repository implements the quantum simulation of non-perturbative QED phenomena on gate-based quantum computers.
 Specifically, it simulates the **Schwinger pair production** (electron-positron pair creation from the vacuum under strong electric fields) in (1+1)-dimensional lattice QED, bridging lattice gauge theory with variational quantum algorithms.

-Some results and examples can be viewed as notebooks at QuantumSimulation/Results (only persistance analysis by the moment).
+Some results and examples can be viewed as notebooks at QuantumSimulation/Results (by the moment, analysis of ansatzes and persistence).

 ### Key Features